junk-shop/combo-maker/README.md

       ```
       ssh pi@raspberrypi
       ```
       NOTE: If you're anything like me, you may screw things up by this point and want to start over.
-In case you've SHH'd into your Pi already, you may be presented with a screen saying `WARNING: POSSIBLE DNS SPOOFING DETECTED!` (TODO: PUT A DETAILED EXPLAINER ABOUT WHY THIS HAPPENS HERE).
-Anyways, to fix this, you can run the following line in PowerShell, of course replacing `hostname` with whichever hostname you entered, or `raspberrypi` for the default:
+In case you've SHH'd into your Pi already, you may be presented with a screen saying `WARNING: POSSIBLE DNS SPOOFING DETECTED!`.
+To fix this, you can run the following line in PowerShell, of course replacing `hostname` with whichever hostname you entered, or `raspberrypi` for the default:

       ```
       ssh-keygen -R hostname